IngridAtMicrosoft/DocsContent/singlesource/identity/identity-overview.md

 ms.service: media-services
 ---

-# User overview
+# Identity overview

-This is the User overview page.
+This is the Identity overview page.